Col.

 Photograph Gallery on Fifth Street, Hollister, California with his

 business partner.
-It operated very successfully for many decades on
+It operated very successfully for many decades

-on Maripose Street, Fresno City in 1884.
+located on Maripose Street, Fresno City in 1884.

 REBECCA